haigarmen/Sonic-Interactions/docs/Process/00_Process-log.md

 get help on routeOSC and packOSC they are native in Pd - no, actually not native, part of mrpeach which doesn't work with pi

+#### 17.12.14
+Learning about Live Looping with Ableton using Apogee Gio.

 #### 18.02.07
 trying pyOSC python library that sends OSC messages, from here http://pdonapi.blogspot.ca/2015/10/using-sensors-in.html